 We offer layaway, spread payments on the piece of your dreams.
 Ask us for details.
 Free insured shipping on all orders !!!

-The guilds were responsible for ensuring the integrity of relevant trades.
-They designated assay-masters to inspect items made from precious metals verifying the correct alloy was used.
-Their methods were quite effective; in fact, most of their regulations were later incorporated into legislative laws.
-Therefore, we are still operating under similar principles today.
+The guilds were responsible for maintaining the integrity of their respective trades.
+They appointed assay-masters to inspect items made from precious metals, ensuring that the correct alloy was used.
+Their methods were highly effective; in fact, many of their regulations were later incorporated into legislative law.
+As a result, the principles established by the guilds continue to influence modern regulations.